Getting Started with EnviousWispr in Under 2 Minutes

 Step 2: Grant Microphone and Accessibility Permissions

 On first launch, macOS will ask for two permissions.
-Both are required, and both stay entirely on your Mac — EnviousWispr doesn’t phone home.
+Both are required, and both stay entirely on your Mac.
+EnviousWispr doesn’t phone home.
+A third prompt (Automation / Apple Events) appears only when the AppleScript paste fallback runs for the first time, and it’s optional — declining it just means the paste cascade stops one tier sooner.

 Microphone access

 macOS will show a standard permission dialog the first time EnviousWispr tries to record.
 Click Allow.
 This lets EnviousWispr hear you when you hold the hotkey.
-Your audio is processed locally via Core ML using either Parakeet or WhisperKit — the recording never leaves your device.
+Your audio is processed locally via Core ML on Apple Silicon.
+The recording never leaves your device.

 If you accidentally clicked Don’t Allow, open System Settings > Privacy & Security > Microphone and toggle EnviousWispr on.